-We had one of our most memorable vacations this summer.
-We visited a beautiful island in the British West Indies, Providenciales, Turks and Caicos.
 There is something special about getting away from the day to day stresses of life at home, and spending time together in a new and different place.
 Every time we travel, we become closer as a family.
 We also learn so much from our adventures.
 Learning in a classroom is only a small part of educating our kids.
 Travel is rich with learning opportunities.
-When we returned home, I asked my kids to tell me what new things they had learned during our vacation.
-I thought that I would share some of these with you!
+When we return home, I ask my kids to tell me what new things they had learned during our vacation.
+Here are some questions from one of our most memorable trips.

 Why is the water so blue here?
 The Turks and Caicos Islands and its subterranean foundation is primarily limestone.
 The limestone is fine, soft, and very white.
 Because of this, the sand on the beach and the ocean floor has almost no gravel and is a beautiful clean white color.
 The light reflects off of this light colored sand creating the many hues of turquoise blue water.